What is the CAHPS Hospice Survey?

 How can I contact the CAHPS Hospice Survey Project Team?

-- Data collection for sampled decedents/caregivers must be initiated two months following the month of patient death.
+Data collection for sampled decedents/caregivers must be initiated two months following the month of patient death.
 The data collection process must be completed within 42 calendar days after initial contact.
-Submission of the data to the CAHPS Hospice Survey Data Warehouse will occur quarterly.
+Submission of the data to the CAHPS Hospice Survey Data Warehouse occurs quarterly.
 Please see the schedule outlined in the table below.

 |Month of Death